 We consider that a Direct Booker has been influenced by Triptease if they have taken at least one of three specific actions.
 The following article breaks down the data reasoning behind those chosen actions.

-Hovering over Price Check for at least one second
+Hovering over Price Check for at least two seconds

 From our data we know that 81.67% of Price Check reveals do not result in a visitor hovering their cursor over the widget.
 We also know that any instance of a visitor hovering over Price Check seems to have a positive conversion uplift.
 While there is some uplift when a visitor hovers over Price Check for 0-1 second, we do not believe this to be a meaningful interaction.
 We also saw that conversion uplift jumps and rises steadily from one second onwards.